 There was a time when all the locally-produced wine New Zealanders could buy was made by a handful of diehard Dalmatian winemakers making do with limited viticultural resources and draconian licensing laws.

-These days, much of the countryside that was grazed by sheep is now turned over to Chardonnay, Semillon, cabernet, and pinot noir.
-And our winemaking talent is footing it with the best in the world.
+Luckily we’ve come a wee way since then.
+These days, much of the countryside that was once grazed by sheep is now turned over to Chardonnay, Semillon, cabernet, and pinot noir.
+And our winemaking talent is renowned as some of the best in the world.